mgalland/mgalland.github.io/pages/CV.md

 ---
 # Short introduction
 I am a support data scientist at the University of Amsterdam (Swammerdam Institute for Life Sciences) helping fellow researchers on Research Data Management and Data Analysis.
 On a daily basis, I work mostly with Plant Scientists that are struggling with various (plant) genomics and other "omics" issues.
 I also participate in a pilot project at the University of Amsterdam to implement the [iRODS](https://irods.org/) Open Source Data Management Software together with a graphical use interface called ["YODA"](https://yoda.sites.uu.nl/) developed by the University of Utrecht.

 To reach out to more scientists and gather a community of computational life scientists, I also coordinate a Mozilla Study Group called the ["Amsterdam Science Park Study Group"](www.scienceparkstudygroup.info).

 Last but not least, I am an official Software and Data Carpentry Instructor from the [Carpentries Foundation](https://carpentries.org/).
 As such, I regularly organise scientific programming and data analysis workshops for researchers to teach them good practices in programming and data science.

 # Research experience
-- Jan 2019 - Present: Data scientist & Data Manager - University of Amsterdam, Swammerdam Institute for Life Sciences (The Netherlands)
+- __May 2017 - Present:__ Data scientist & Data Manager - University of Amsterdam, Swammerdam Institute for Life Sciences (The Netherlands)
-- May 2014 - May 2018: Postdoctoral fellow - University of Amsterdam, Swammerdam Institute for Life Sciences (The Netherlands)
+- __May 2014 - April 2017:__ Postdoctoral fellow - University of Amsterdam, Swammerdam Institute for Life Sciences (The Netherlands)
-- May 2010 - May 2014: Postdoctoral fellow - Jean-Pierre Bourgin Institute (Versailles, France)
+- __May 2010 - May 2014:__ Postdoctoral fellow - Jean-Pierre Bourgin Institute (Versailles, France)
-- October 2006 - December 2009: PhD in Plant Molecular Biology - University of Montpellier (France)
+- __October 2006 - December 2009:__ PhD in Plant Molecular Biology - University of Montpellier (France)

 # Education
 * PhD in Plant Molecular Biology, University of Montpellier (December 2009).